AseemGupta39/DataSqueeze/README.md

-# Huffman Coding GUI Application
+# DataSqueeze File Compression/Decompression Tool

 This repository contains a Python implementation of a Huffman Coding GUI application that allows users to compress and decompress text files.
 The application uses the Tkinter library for the graphical user interface (GUI).

 ## Features

-- Compress multiple text files at once.
+- Can compress and decompress <b>multiple files at once</b>.
-- Display the original and compressed file sizes.
+- Compresses the <b>original file with upto 50% file size reduction</b>.
-- Decompress compressed files back to their original format.
+- Display the <b>original and compressed file sizes</b>.

 ## Limitations